 Marginal note:Register

-(3) The Commission shall establish and maintain a public register in which shall be kept a copy of each petition received by the Commission under subsection 28(1) or (4).
+(3) The Commission shall establish and maintain a public register in which shall be kept a copy of each petition received by the Commission.

 Marginal note:Amendment of schedule

 30 The Governor in Council may, on the recommendation of the Minister made on the request of the Commission and with the consent of the Corporation, amend the schedule.